White Smoke From Your Exhaust: Causes, Diagnosis & How to Fix It

 Large amounts of thick white smoke from the exhaust are usually caused by the engine burning water in the cylinders, producing steam that looks just like smoke.
 This can be caused by a few different issues, one of which is a failing head gasket.

-Unfortunately, a blown head gasket is the best-case scenario for an engine producing white smoke, other causes can be from a cracked or warped engine block, or cracked cylinder head.
+Unfortunately, a blown head gasket is the best-case scenario for an engine producing white smoke; other causes can be from a cracked or warped engine block or a cracked cylinder head.

 White smoke coming from the exhaust in cold weather